 - Call 911 for immediate medical help.

-- Even if the person is able to breathe on his or her own, continue to check rate of breathing at least every 5 minutes until help arrives.
+- Even if the person is able to breathe on their own, continue to check rate of breathing at least every 5 minutes until help arrives.

 - Give appropriate first aid for any wounds, injuries, or illnesses.